metheoryt/metheoryt/README.md

-- 👋 Hi, I’m @metheoryt, or Max on human's.
+- 👋 Hi, I’m @metheoryt, or Maxim on human's.
 The nickname is an anagram of 2 most influenced albums of my life - Linkin Park's Hybrid Theory and Meteora.
 I'm experienced in web backends and web security, Python 3 is my main tool.
 - 👀 I’m interested in building new things and taking inspiring challenges, also to produce and adapt ideas on how to automate all the things, how to make them just work fine
 - 🌱 I’m currently learning Clouds, like AWS and stuff